Drupal vs WordPress: How to Choose the Best CMS Platform For You

 - Built-in multi-language support.
 While WordPress does have support for multiple languages, it isn't built-in like Drupal's.
 If you're working on a global project, Drupal might be a better option.

 - Bespoke website needs.
 Because Drupal is overall more flexible than WordPress, it's the better option for deep customization to create a bespoke website.

 - Creating a web application.
 A web application tends to be more complex as it has to deal with integrations and back-end logic.
 Generally, Drupal is much better at handling this because it's more bare-bones than WordPress and easier to configure from scratch.

 - Advanced configuration management system.
-Drupal allows developers to push updates to a live website thanks to strict version control.
+Drupal allows web developers to push updates to a live website thanks to strict version control.

 - The configuration management system means you can keep your site live without worrying about possible errors.
 Users that are dealing with large, complex sites will find this feature a particular time-saver.

 - Everything else.
 If you don't specifically need to use Drupal for one reason or another, go with WordPress.
 Overall it is the easier, more cost-effective, and more efficient way to get your website online.